 I was seeing a recipe of mango cake here for a long time and adapted the recipe to my convenience and ingredients availability.
 Today I was determined to try this out as it has been a long time I baked and also had some ripening mangoes to be used without wasting.
 It turned out well and I am sure Aj would also love this.

-- I powdered 1 tbsp of chia seeds in mixer and measured 1 tbsp from it.
-Mix 1 tbsp of powdered chia seeds with 3 tbsp of water in a bowl and set aside.
+- I powdered 1 tablespoon of chia seeds in mixer and measured 1 tablespoon from it.
+Mix 1 tablespoon of powdered chia seeds with 3 tablespoon of water in a bowl and set aside.

 - Place pulp of an alphonso mango or any sweet ripe mango (scoop using a spoon) in a blender.
 Puree smoothly.